the13fools/lets-get-lost/pages/peach season.md

 Ok that was amusing, but why start here?
 What does it have to do with leaves?

 One answer is that this stuff is that this construction is beautiful and could stand to get more play in math curricula.
-Another answer is that it provides a geometric instance of an idea called [linearity](https://en.wikipedia.org/wiki/Linearity), that pervades math and physics.
+Another answer is that it provides a geometric instance of an idea called [linearity](https://en.wikipedia.org/wiki/Linearity), that pervades math and physics (a more visual treatment of this idea can be found [here](http://maxgoldste.in/itad/)).
 In particular, that a wildly successful way of reasoning about complicated systems is to find perspectives from which the system in question can be viewed as a collection of simpler pieces which do not depend on each other.

 More concretely, suppose we want to answer a question like: How many [peaches](https://www.youtube.com/watch?v=wvAnQqVJ3XQ) will be eaten by HCSSiM students on July 17th, 2015?